visualizevalue/mint/docs/guide/app/extend.md

 ```

 Run the application in development mode now!
-Execute `pnpm dev` in your terminal to start/restart the app.
+Execute `npm run dev` in your terminal to start/restart the app.

 You'll realize that if you connect to the site with different wallets,
 that you can use the app from all of these wallets.
 Let's remove that functionality